rrpff/meta-hydra/README.md

 node index.js multiply --levels=5

 # Using levels greater than or equal to 5 requires --seriously
-# 5 levels equates to 62 files generated
+# 5 levels equates to 62 files generated, 10 is 2046
 node index.js multiply --levels=5 --seriously

 # Reset